- About Us

 USO stands for United Service Organizations.
 Find out about the origins of the name.

-Is the USO an agency of the United States Government?
+Is the USO an agency of the U.S. government?

-No. The USO is a nonprofit, charitable corporation chartered by Congress that relies on donations from individuals, organizations and corporations to support its programs.
-Every president has been the Honorary Chairman of the USO since 1941.
+The USO is a nonprofit, charitable corporation chartered by Congress that relies on donations from individuals, organizations and corporations to support its programs.
+It is not an agency of the U.S. government.
+However, every president has been the Honorary Chairman of the USO since 1941.
 Learn more about the history of the USO.

 What programs and services does the USO offer?

 The USO offers a variety of programs and services designed to support our service members and their families.
-Learn more about what we do for Deployed Service Members, Military Families, Transitioning Troops, Families of the Fallen and Wounded, Ill and Injured Service Members
+Download the USO mobile app or visit the following pages to learn more about what we do for Deployed Service Members, Military Families, Transitioning Troops, Families of the Fallen and Wounded, Ill and Injured Service Members.

 How can I find out about USO programs and services in my area?

-The USO currently operates in more than 160 locations around the world.
+The USO currently operates more than 250 locations around the world.
+The fastest way to find USO programs and services in your area is the USO mobile app.
 Find out more about programs and services offered in your area.

 How can I volunteer for the USO?